A signal that reveals startup ambitions

 How many intent signals does a company emit per year?

-On average, a company emits 4 intent signals per year.
-That means 4 natural opportunities for relevant outreach, making traditional follow-up sequences obsolete.
+On average, a company crosses about 4 intent signals per year.
+That’s 4 natural entry points for a fresh, relevant message, which makes traditional follow-up sequences unnecessary.
+Each signal is its own moment, not a chapter in a nurture track.